Brazil 2014 strong contender as best-ever World Cup

 EXTRAORDINARY RESULT

-Most remarkably, hosts Brazil, tipped by many to win the tournament, showed that that judgment was based on no more than nostalgia and perceived home advantage.
+Most remarkably, hosts Brazil, tipped by many to win the tournament, showed that that judgement was based on no more than nostalgia and perceived home advantage.

 They were fortunate to make the last four but their weaknesses were ruthlessly exposed by Germany in a 7-1 victory that stands as the most extraordinary result the tournament has ever seen.